40 years of HIV/AIDS: The progression of a pandemic | DW | 01.12.2021

 When HIV enters the bloodstream, it attacks the human immune system so severely that it is unable to fight off any other viral or bacterial infections.

-If HIV goes untreated, people can develop AIDS, and that can lead to serious illnesses.
+If HIV goes untreated, people can develop AIDS, and that can lead to serious illness.

 Those conditions can include lung inflammation, fungal infections in the esophagus or wind-pipe, and cancer, such as Kaposi's Sarcoma.